k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><a href="/articles/07_table_population/11_lookup_tables.md"><strong>Lookup<strong></a>
 </td>
 <td width="482">
-<p>A Lookup is an object that is added to a table population to get information from a source DB, LU table or reference table.</p>
+<p>A Lookup is an object that is added to a Table Population to get information from a source DB, LU table or reference table.</p>
 </td>
 </tr>
 <tr>